v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 Welcome to Challenge-02!

-In this challenge you will learn how to use the FHIR server's custom operation, `$convert-data`, to convert HL7 and C-CDA files into FHIR.
+In this challenge you will learn how to use the custom `$convert-data` operation in Azure API for FHIR to convert HL7 and C-CDA files into FHIR.

 ## Background

 In today's health industry, the FHIR R4 format has become the HLS industry standard for storage and exchange of health data.
 As FHIR interoperability spreads throughout the industry, health IT operations are deploying conversion pipelines for ingesting and transforming legacy data formats into FHIR.
 Two of the most common legacy formats still in use are HL7v2 and C-CDA.
-In this challenge, we will explore how to convert these formats into FHIR using Microsoft health data solutions.
+In this challenge, we will explore how to convert these formats into FHIR using Azure API for FHIR.

 ## Learning Objectives

-+ Use Postman to create an API request for a FHIR API operation
++ Make an API call for a FHIR API operation
 + Specify API request parameters in Postman
 + Prepare/clean data for conversion into FHIR